- Fantastic Team

 Persistent lack of adequate water also stunts vegetation growth.
 This might be a desirable result, regarding your weed control efforts but insufficient watering will affect the rest of your plants, as well.
 Also, another drought symptom in fruit-bearing trees and shrubs is the small size of the fruit.
 So, if you see all these water-deprivation signs in your struggling garden, this means that it is in need of supplemental irrigation.

 Note, however, that often, overwatering produces very similar symptoms in plants.
 They will again droop and turn yellow if their roots are subjected to overly moist soil conditions.
 The result is mould growth in the root system and the plant turning black with rot.
 Therefore, always check the level of moisture in the soil, in order to identify the true cause of your wilting verdure.
+To learn more about the signs of overwatering, check out our blog post on how to water plants in your garden.

 How to make your garden drought-resistant